Basic usage

 `target/iai/$PACKAGE_NAME/$BENCHMARK_FILE/$GROUP/$BENCH_FUNCTION.$BENCH_ID`.

-a single target because you end up comparing the benchmark runs with the wrong
+because you end up comparing the benchmark runs with the wrong targets.
+Setting this

 [env: IAI_CALLGRIND_SEPARATE_TARGETS=]